Exploring the Impact of Corruption on Governance in Africa

 Only through concerted efforts can societies effectively combat corruption and build a more just and equitable world.

-Effects of Corruption on Governance in African Countries
+Effects of Corruption on Governance in African Countries (Exploring the Impact of Corruption on Governance in Africa)

 1) Economic Disparities: